nextgis/docs_toolbox/source/tools.rst

 * End year - Ending date of the time range (optional parameter)

 .. note::
     Start year and end year are optional parameters.
 These parameters allow you to limit the time range for the selected layers.
 To use these parameters, you must make sure that the time ranges are indicated in the names of the layers of the Web GIS resource.
 For example, in layer 1245_1246_rus_earl_v.1.0 1245 and 1246 the years are indicated.
 If these parameters are in use, you need to enter three or four digit values.
-The remaining fields are **required**.
+Other parameters are **mandatory**.

 Outputs: